On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-On the other hand, in \cite{GuOr}, the authors study the extension to the real projective plane of the fields of asymptotic lines of a real polynomial $f$ (not necessarily homogeneous) in two variables.
-They prove that ($i$) the segments of the line to infinity delimited by the singular points at infinity are integral curves of the extended asymptotic direction fields, ($ii$) the singular points at infinity of such extension are determined by the highest degree homogeneous polynomial of $f$, ($iii$) the Poincar\'e index of each singular point at infinity is equal to $\frac{1}{2}$, and ($iv$) the topological type of such a singular point at infinity is like the type of a Monstar which is shown in Figure 3.
-In Figure 4, the behavior of a field of asympto\-tic directions in a neighborhood of a singular point at infinity is exhibited in according to the parity of the degree of $f$ \cite[Remark 4.10]{GuOr}.
+\item[$iii$)] In this item, we shall prove that each open sector on the $xy$-plane bounded by two adjacent half-lines (defined in $ii$)) is of a hyperbolic type.
+In \cite{GuOr}, the authors study the extension to the real projective plane of the fields of asymptotic lines of a real polynomial $f$ (not necessarily homogeneous) in two variables.
+They prove that ($a$) there are two smooth fields of directions over the unit sphere such that if we restrict them to an open hemisphere, we obtain two fields of lines diffeomorphic to the fields of asymptotic directions.
+In this case, the equator plays the role of the line at infinity.
+These fields over the sphere are called extended direction fields; ($b$) the singular points on the equator of the extended direction fields (called singular points at infinity) are determined by the leading homogeneous part of the polynomial of $f$; ($c$) the equator without the singular points at infinity is an integral curve of both extended direction fields; ($d$) the Poincar\'e index of each singular point at infinity is $\frac{1}{2}$, and ($e$) the topological type of such a singular point at infinity is like the type of a Monstar, which is shown in Figure \ref{sing-pt-infinity}.
+In Figure \ref{sing-pts-esfera}, the behavior of a field of asymptotic directions in a neighborhood of a singular point at infinity is exhibited according to the parity of the degree of $f$ \cite[Remark 4.10]{GuOr}.